Capstone Workshops Overview

 A core requirement for the Master of International Affairs (MIA), Master of Public Administration (MPA), and Master of Public Affairs in Development Practice (MPA-DP), the Capstone Workshops give students an opportunity to put learning into practice.
 Serving as a culminating educational experience for the Master of International Affairs and Master of Public Administration degree programs, students in all of the concentrations, except for the Economic and Political Development (EPD) concentration, complete a Capstone Workshop in their final semester.
 Students are organized into small consulting teams (between 4 to 8 students per team) and assigned a substantive, policy-oriented project with an external client.
 Clients include public agencies (from the local to national level), international NGOs and multinational organizations, and major firms in the private sector—recent examples include Barclays, Federal Reserve Bank of New York, Mercy Corps, Morgan Stanley, New York City Mayor’s Office, United Nations Peacebuilding Support Office, and the World Bank Group.
 Student teams, working under the supervision of a faculty expert, answer a carefully defined problem posed by the client.
 Each team produces an actionable report and an oral briefing of their findings at the close of the Capstone that is designed to translate into real change on the ground.

 SIPA Capstone Workshops are available to MIA, MPA and MPA-DP students primarily during the spring semester of their final year.
 A small number of workshops are offered in the fall semester for students who are graduating at the end of the fall term.

-Spring 2020 Capstone project descriptions and application materials will be made available in mid-October.
+Read the Capstone Frequently Asked Questions (FAQs) for Students.
 To view past Capstone Workshops, please visit Capstone Workshop Directory.